Tutorial: Train a classification model with no-code AutoML in the Azure Machine Learning studio

 Select VotingEnsemble to open the model-specific page.

-Select the Deploy button in the top-left.
+Select the Deploy menu in the top-left and select Deploy to web service.

 Populate the Deploy a model pane as follows:

-Field Value Deployment name my-automl-deploy Deployment description My first automated machine learning experiment deployment Compute type Select Azure Compute Instance (ACI) Enable authentication Disable.
+Field Value Deployment name my-automl-deploy Deployment description My first automated machine learning experiment deployment Compute type Select Azure Container Instance (ACI) Enable authentication Disable.
 Use custom deployments Disable.
 Allows for the default driver file (scoring script) and environment file to be auto-generated.

 For this example, we use the defaults provided in the Advanced menu.